HyperviewHQ/hyperview_docs/documentation/user-guide/user-accounts/topics/administering-user-accounts.md

 The page will refresh showing a confirmation message and the newly added domain.

 ### Removing a domain

+You cannot remove a domain that has associated accounts.
+To remove such a domain, first delete or reassign the accounts that use it.

 - Click the domain's *Remove* button.